- Alissa Irei, Senior Writer

 Finding the right CISO for the right job

 The CISO position is uniquely challenging, having rapidly evolved from a purely technical role to one that also requires sophisticated management and communication capabilities.
-CISO challenges, including the job's diverse demands, can pull CISOs in many different directions, compounding CISO position burnout.
+CISO challenges, including the job's diverse demands, can pull CISOs in many different directions, compounding CISO burnout.

 "I'm worried about the next generation of CISOs," Oltsik said.
 "The position is difficult and changing rapidly."